-Then, businesses need to obtain a tax certificate from the City Treasurer's Office and a permit from the Business Permits and Licensing Office.
-In addition, companies use work with the Bureau of Internal Revenue for accounting and billing matters.
+Then, businesses need to obtain a tax certificate from the City Treasurer's Office and a permit from the Business Permits and Licensing Office, and work with the Bureau of Internal Revenue for accounting and billing matters.

-All payments must be made from in-country bank accounts, which can be set up in one day with a minimum capital deposit of 5,000 pesos (approximately $100).
+All payments must be made from in-country bank accounts, which can be set up in one day with a minimum capital deposit of 5,000 pesos (approximately £80, $100, €90).
 However, companies who use a third-party global payroll solution are not required to set up in-country bank accounts.

 Most Filipinos work eight hours a day from Monday to Friday; however, certain industries require 48 hours per week without additional overtime.
-The exact rate of overtime pay is customarily negotiated between employee and employer, and stipulated in an employee contract signed prior to work, but must be at least 125% of the normal wage.
-Contracts may be either oral or in writing.
-Probationary periods are allowed but may not last longer than six months, except when it comes to a skilled apprenticeship program.
-In this case, employees and employers will need to agree upon the length of the term prior to employment.
-Employees are allowed to unionize, though collective bargaining is rarely practiced.
-Only about 5% of the workforce belongs to any type of formal organization.
+The exact rate of overtime pay is customarily negotiated between employee and employer, and stipulated in an employee contract signed prior to work, but must be at least 125% of the normal wage, or at least 130% for overtime undertaken on a rest day or a holiday.

-Compensation & Severance
+Compensation and Severance

-In the case of severance pay, Filipino workers are entitled to one month of wages, plus one month’s wages for every year worked for the company after the first year.
+In the case of severance pay, Filipino workers are entitled to one month’s wages for every year worked for the company.
+Any partly-served year of more than six months still counts as a full year, in terms of calculating the length of service.
 The employee is also entitled to at least one month of notice before being terminated, provided the dismissal is without cause.

-Tax Requirements & Withholding
+Tax & Withholding Considerations

 The Philippines has standard reporting forms and funds to which all employers must contribute, including social programs (separate from social security) that make it easier for workers to get health insurance and affordable housing.
 The nature of the compliance regulations can make having an international payroll solution not just helpful, but necessary to keep up with the monthly contributions.
 Any overdue taxes are subject to a surcharge of up to 25%, which can quickly eat into a company's profits.